Greg Sansone

+Greg Sansone is a Canadian sports media executive, currently the president of Sportsnet and a member of the leadership team for Rogers Sports & Media.

+Prior to this appointment, Greg served as vice president of programming at Sportsnet.

-Greg Sansone is a Canadian sportscaster.
-He was an anchor and reporter for The Score and later became vice president of television for the network.
-He is currently the VP of programming and general manager of Sportsnet 360, the Canadian sports channel that replaced The Score, a position he has held since the new network's inception.
+He previously served as vice president of television for The Score and VP of programming and general manager of Sportsnet 360, the Canadian sports channel that replaced The Score, a position he held from the new network's inception.